Codes: The View From Here

 Some of the fascinating details of this ancient yet seminal document will be the focus of an upcoming article, but it addressed one area that’s frequently executed wrong even today: Heights for mirrors, shelves and towel dispensers in restrooms.
 The height for these and other elements was simply set at 40” above the floor in 1961.
 Today we have maximums, minimums and ranges, but the idea is still that a middle height is better because it is easily reached by more people.

-All these issues are just at a vanity.
 Put on your code glasses and look at the built environment.
 Things get mounted at the wrong height everywhere, like this seat dispenser in a convention center that’s not only too high, but access is blocked by the toilet.

 So beyond making sure that your projects meet the code, here are my top five height items you can keep in mind as you’re designing your next project: